 5. Change Google Chrome’s autoplay setting

-- Click the address bar and type chrome:flags then press Enter on your keyboard
+- Click the address bar, type chrome:flags, and press Enter.

-- Search for the Autoplay policy > select Document user activation is required
+- Search for the Autoplay policy, and select Document user activation is required.

 6. Use the Twitch Desktop App